If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best for Hard Floors and Carpets

-If you have a mix of floor types in the house — including carpets and hard floors — then we recommend the Dyson V11 Torque Drive vacuum.
+If you have a mix of floor types in the house, including carpets and hard floors, I recommend the Dyson V11 Torque Drive vacuum.

-This cool feature is due to the Torque Drive head which is Dyson’s most powerful cleaner head to date.
-It has stiff nylon bristles which dig deep into carpets to remove even the most ground-in dirt.
-It also has soft, anti-static carbon fiber filaments which suck up and trap dust and other small particles from hard floors.
+This nifty feature is due to the High Torque cleaner head, one of Dyson’s most powerful tools.
+It features stiff nylon bristles that dig deep into carpets to remove embedded dirt.
+It also utilizes soft, anti-static carbon fiber filaments to suck up and trap fine dust from hard floors and crevices.

-We also love that with this vacuum you never have to guess how much battery power is left.
-It has a super handy LCD screen that reads the time remaining before the battery dies.
+I love that you never have to guess how much juice is left in the tank.
+The Dyson V11 sports a brilliant LCD screen that displays the exact time remaining per charge down to the second.

 Pros

-• It transforms to a handheld option which is ideal for corners, crevices, cars and stairs.
+• Handheld conversion: Quickly transforms into a handheld for cleaning corners, crevices, cars, and stairs.

 Cons